Musosoup vs Submithub

 Pros and cons of Musosoup and Submithub

-Musosoup vs Submithub conclusion: why Musosoup is a good alternative to Submithub
+Musosoup vs Submithub conclusion: Why Musosoup is a better option than Submithub

 Both Musosoup and Submithub offer artists some great options to promote their music and generate coverage.
 Many artists use both platforms to achieve different objectives: Submithub to present their music to specific curators and promote their music on an ad-hoc basis to playlisters; and Musosoup to run promotional campaigns, build relationships with curators and secure coverage that they can use in their marketing campaigns.
 Both have some benefits and drawbacks, but can provide artists with some great tools to get more exposure.